This technique was supposed to replace passwords. Turns out it’s surprisingly easy to hack

 But according to security researchers, the concept doesn’t pan out in the real world.
 After asking hundreds of people to create knock codes, they learned that while people can create any code they like, what they create isn’t all that diverse.

 Most damning: 18% of all codes consisted of just four different password sequences.
 The problem is that people have a propensity to start in the upper-left-hand box and take similar routes from there.
 Overall, the 30 most popular knock codes represented 42% of all passcodes created in the study.
 So even if you didn’t design one of the most popular codes, your knock code would still be pretty predictable.
-“Patterns tend to be selected less randomly, and thus [are] easier to guess,” says Adam Aviv, an author on the paper and assistant professor of computer science at George Washington University.
+“Patterns tend to be selected less randomly, and thus [are] easier to guess,” says Adam Aviv, an author on the paper and associate professor of computer science at George Washington University.

 Given just 10 tries unlocking your phone, researchers calculated that someone can guess your knock code 28% of the time.
 A four-digit or six-digit PIN code is much safer than this.